Brett-Tanner/Journal/2024/Mar_24.md

   - [x] Link to the support request index in the nav, and have the form to add a new one at the top of it
   - [x] Tidy up Support related views
   - [x] Reset 'seen_by' on new support messages
-  - [] Both can have the user association nullified, so handle that possiblity in the views

 #### Teacher Interface